eclipse-openj9/openj9-docs/docs/xxadaptivegcthreading.md

 | `-XX:+AdaptiveGCThreading` | Enable  | :fontawesome-solid-check:{: .yes aria-hidden="true"}<span class="sr-only">yes</span> |
 | `-XX:-AdaptiveGCThreading` | Disable |               |

 This optimization aims to automatically tune the GC thread count.
-Manually tuning and forcing the thread count may be sub-optimal as the ability to parallelize a workload changes over the lifetime of an application.
+Manually tuning and setting a thread count can be suboptimal because workloads typically change over the lifetime of an application.

-You can check the active thread count value used by the garbage collector to complete the cycle by inspecting verbose GC output.
+You can check the active thread count value that is used by the garbage collector to complete the cycle by inspecting verbose GC output.
 The following example shows active thread count being reduced from 8 to 3:

 ```
 <gc-end id="8" type="scavenge" contextid="4" durationms="2.248" usertimems="3.694" systemtimems="1.345" stalltimems="11.003" timestamp="2021-03-12T01:35:10.768" activeThreads="8">